vmware/pmd-next-gen/README.md

 ## distro-management-apid

-distro-management-apid is a high performance open-source, simple, and pluggable REST API gateway designed with stateless architecture.It is written in Go, and built with performance in mind.
+distro-management-apid is a high performance open-source, simple, and pluggable REST API gateway designed with stateless architecture.
+It is written in Go, and built with performance in mind.
 It features real time health monitoring, configuration and performance for systems (containers), networking and applications.

 - Proactive Monitoring and Analytics distro-management-apid saves network administrators time and frustration because it makes it easy to gather statistics and perform analyses.